Newcomer Elena Rose flows with the surprises of life

 These surprises have included unexpected moves and trade changes, as well as collaborations with great artists.

-Elena Rose was born in Miami to Venezuelan parents and grew up between Puerto Rico and Venezuela, where she studied journalism for several years before returning to her hometown due to the socio-political and economic crisis that the South American country was going through.
+Elena Rose was born in Miami to Venezuelan parents and grew up between Puerto Rico and Venezuela, where he studied journalism for several years before returning to his hometown due to the socio-political and economic crisis that the South American country was going through.

 Her singing career began in local bars and was gaining strength.
 “One person led me to the other,” he said.
 “I started to play in better and better places and so I got to know musicians who were going to see me, composers who were going to see me, and I started recording demos for other artists in studios.”